 No courses — Students learn by actively engaging in work, rather than studying in traditional classroom setting.

 No formal classrooms — We have two indoor rooms for rainy days, cooking, and down time.
-We spend most of our time in our large garden.
-There is a big patio which serves as a chalkboard, water-play space, art center, soccer field.
+We spend most of our time in a large garden.
 A fleet of scooters are our “transportation” for field trips and exploring the neighborhood.

 No one-hour schedule — The day is not divided into subjects, but based on experiential workshops, work periods, and play.

 No grades — We check in with parents after each class about how the day went, and how their child is doing.
 Longer conversations can be scheduled any time.

 We are non-coercive.
 Although many interesting opportunities for learning are offered daily, the students can always opt-out and choose to do other things (staying on site).
 We believe that children only learn when they are ready and willing to engage.
 We never force a child to do anything.
 The only thing we require is work-periods to maintain the garden and classroom–a way of showing respect and care for the school.

 What are the benefits of going to JP Green School?